EmersonDeltaV/deltav-edge/developer-guide/rest-api/rest-api-data-access/rest-api-access-data.md

 # Access Cached Process Values (Parameter Data)

+**Cached Process Values** refer to the historical values of function block parameter fields.
+These provide a record of process values that can be used to observe trends and create reports.

 Retrieve the cached Process Values data through the REST API History endpoint:
 ```